sniffie-helsinki/sniffie-docs/SniffieV1Enterprise/sqs/examples/with-authentication/typescript/README.md

 - $apiKey = ''; // apiKey: string, get this from Sniffie

 ## Test
+Run `npm install`
-After filling in the required variables, execute the poller with run `php poll.php`
+After filling in the required variables, execute the poller with run `npx ts-node poll.ts`

 ## What happens here?